Begin Your SMSF Journey

 Once the Bank Account is open, you are ready to initiate the rollover provided:

-• The process may take a few days to weeks depending upon your existing Super's processing times.
-Your existing Super provide will do identity and bank details verification.
+- The process may take a few days to weeks depending upon your existing Super's processing times.
+Your existing Super provider will do identity and bank details verification.

 Frequently Asked Questions